Erectile Dysfunction in Your Head? A Jaguar in the Jungle

 A Confession

-You know, I’ve shared this story countless times in my practice, particularly with patients struggling with what we call Psychogenic Erectile Dysfunction.
+I have recounted this story numerous times in my practice.
+I often share it with patients who are dealing with what is known as Performance Anxiety or Psychogenic Erectile Dysfunction.
 And let me tell you why I find this story so powerful—because too often, these patients come to me after hearing that dismissive phrase: ‘It’s all in your head!

 Now, as someone who’s witnessed the very real impact of this condition, I understand the frustration.
 After all—and pardon my little attempt at medical humor here—it’s not your frontal cortex that needs to achieve tumescence for intimate moments!
 The physical manifestation of ED is undeniably real, and I’ve seen how demoralizing it can be when someone suggests it’s ‘just psychological’.